 The Agency owns a parcel known as "the Armory" that it obtained at no cost from a developer.
 Orange County was the tenant of the Armory since November 2017 and was not paying any rent to the Agency subsequent to its written lease having expired.
 The Agency entered into a written lease agreement of the Armory with Orange County beginning January 1, 2023 - December 31, 2024.
-The Agency's lease revenue for the year ended December 31, 2023 was \$462,395 and interest revenue was \$21,346.
-The Agency's lease receivable was \$469,810 and the deferred inflows of resources was \$462,395.
+The Agency's lease revenue for the year ended December 31, 2024 was \$462,395 and interest revenue was \$6,801.
+The Agency's lease receivable was \$0 and the deferred inflows of resources was \$0.
+The Agency has continued to lease the property to Orange County subsequent to December 31, 2024 on a month to month basis.

 The Agency also leases a parcel of land from the City at no cost.
 The Agency subleases the parcel pursuant to a land lease which provides for the lessee to operate a cell tower.
 A portion of the rental income received by the lessee under long term carrier agreements is paid to the Agency pursuant to the sublease.
 Due to the subleasing arrangement with the cell tower operator, the Agency is dependent upon the lessee to negotiate terms of, and monitor payments pursuant to, the carrier agreements.
 Accordingly, leasing revenues and payment terms are subject to change without the Agency's direct knowledge.
 The Agency has estimated the future cash flows based on currently known amounts to the end of the lease term with the lessee of September, 2024.
-Lease income pursuant to the sublease during 2023 was \$153,120 and interest revenue was \$1,071.
-As of December 31, 2023.
-The Agency's lease receivable was \$99,582 and the deferred inflows of resources was \$115,210.
+Lease income pursuant to the sublease during 2024 was \$164,332 and interest revenue was \$279.
+As of December 31, 2024.
+The Agency's lease receivable was \$0 and the deferred inflows of resources was \$0.
+The Agency continues to lease the property to the cell tower operator after the expiration of the lease on a month to month basis.
+On March 17, 2025, the Agency executed a new lease agreement with the cell tower operator (See Note 8).